hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 This steam forces the blades of the turbine to rotate, driving the generator and making electricity.
 The water travels throught the system in a closed loop cycle - after passing through the turbine as steam it cools down and condenses back to liquid, then it returns to the heat exchangers to be heated again.

 <!-- the waste goes in -->
 As the waste arrives at an incinerator it is stored in bunkers.
 It is important for optimum incineration that the waste is off uniform quality.
 To achieve that, the waste is often mixed or shredded during pre-processing.
 Depending on the moisture content of the waste, it is either desirable to keep it in a bunker for several days to allow the moisture to sip down or processing it as quickly as possible is prefered due to a high risk of accidental ignition.
 Large grippers transfer the waste into the chutes leading to moving grates in the furnace.
+[Fluidized beds][8] have been developed as an [alternative to moving grates][9] but they are not widely used.

+<!-- combustion -->
+The combustion occurs at a temperature between 850&#8451; and 1200&#8451;.
 Feeding uniform quality waste at the right speed avoids hot spots within the furnace and allows for a uniform temperature to be maintained.

-<!-- combustion -->
-The combustion occurs at a temperature between 800&#8451; and 1200&#8451;.
 If due to high moisture content the waste cannot self-sustain the required temperature during combustion, additional fuel has to be added,  for example propane or waste with high calorific value.
+Separating metals, glass and biowaste increases the calorific value of waste.
 Maintaining the required high temperature is essential to ensure that complete combustion and to form stable end products.
 This is the main difference between incineration and open burning of waste which happens at much lower temperatures and hence leads to incomplete combustion and releases toxic pollutants.

 <!-- energy produced -->

+### Incineration by-products

 <!-- bottom ash -->
 Apart from the heat, the principal byproducts of combustion are bottom ash and flue gas.